Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-A year has passed since I last posted a Carl and Jerry high-tech saga.
+It has been a while since I posted a Carl and Jerry high-tech saga.
 John T. Frye created the duo of teenage sleuths in 1954 for the very first issue of Popular Electronics magazine.
 More than 100 adventures carried Carl and Jerry from high school through college.
 Their practical jokes, crime solving, and mystery investigations incorporated microphones, timers, cameras, Ham radio, transformers, metal detectors, remote controllers, home brew circuits, photodetectors, and a host of other gadgets that could be pulled from a stash of parts in Carl's or Jerry's basement workshop, or borrowed from a friend.
 In this story, Carl and Jerry, now students at Parvoo University in Indiana, have an unexpected confrontation with a radio operator while exploring a campus construction tunnel.
 Jerry suspects it might be a nefarious international spy making contact with comrades somewhere in the world.
 Have Carl and Jerry thwarted yet another attempted crime?
 Read on to find out.

 A comprehensive list of all the Carl & Jerry episodes posted on RF Cafe is at the bottom of the page.